 - Delay of complaint resolution

 Each of the BBB’s grading elements corresponds to a points system.
 Companies can earn or lose points depending on the BBB’s analysis of the business in question.
+Note that customer reviews are NOT used in the BBB rating, while complaints are.

-The key takeaway is that the rating system shows how well — or how poorly — a given business interacts with its customers.
+The key takeaway is that the rating system shows how well (or how poorly) a given business interacts with its customers.

 BBB Complaints vs. BBB Reviews

 You can take control of your online reputation and your company’s digital presence.
-Call us at 844-461-3632 for more information.
+Call us at 888-826-5760 for more information.

-How are BBB Complaints Putting My Business at Risk?
+How Are BBB Complaints Putting My Business at Risk?

 In today’s highly connected digital environment, one of the first places people turn for information about businesses in their area is the web.
 A simple Google search can turn up pages of information about local businesses, including online reviews, BBB ratings, and BBB complaints.